 Why Study Biology?

 You will be taught by staff from the School of Natural Sciences who are experts in their field.
 Our students enjoy being here and we pride ourselves on the quality of teaching and pastoral care we offer.
 We have a long tradition in teaching and research in the Biological Sciences.
-Research submitted by our staff has been recognised as being within the top 20 in the UK in the most recent Research Excellence Framework (REF 2014).

 We have excellent facilities on campus for the study of both flora and fauna, which include our very own natural history museum, botanical garden, freshwater and marine aquaria, venomous snake collection, Europe’s largest underground soil laboratory, aviaries, an ocean-going research vessel, and an active research farm – all of which are constantly used for teaching and research.